-- A 15m wide swale (Easement) is to upgraded at rear of properties along Charles Street carpark.
+- A 15m wide swale (easement) is to be upgraded at rear of properties along Charles Street carpark.
 This area is envisaged to be landscaped to achieve flood mitigation, amenity and for stormwater purposes. - Private business / landowners are encouraged to provide trail related facilities in this area.
-Properties will benefit from the proximity to trail access points. - Private business / landowners are encouraged to front Charles Street Car taking advantage of vacant space that is suitable for business and activation opportunities. - The vacant triangle along the proposed 'New Street' is to remain as a landscaped / natural area with the potential to offer seating and activation opportunities.
+Properties will benefit from the proximity to trail access points. - Private business / landowners are encouraged to front Charles Street carpark taking advantage of vacant space that is suitable for business and activation opportunities. - The vacant triangle along the proposed new connection is to remain as a landscaped / natural area with the potential to offer seating and activation opportunities.